alexander-pick/MKMTool/README.md

 version 0.7.0, x.x.2019 (by Tomas Janak)
 Bugfixes:
 + Fixed "Check Display Value" using locale-dependent number parsing, which caused the decimal delimiter be ignored if you are using '.' instead of ',', leading to 100x higher prices.
++ Fixed numerous issues in "Check cheap deals", now it works as intended for all three modes (expansion check, user check, want list check)
 + Error logging is now more systematic, you can find all errors in the error_log.txt, separated for each individual run of MKMTool and with more precise description
 + Local database is updated after pressing the update button even when the files already exist on hard drive
 + Want list editor now also displays "metaproducts", that is cards for which you have set the expansion to "any" (it will show "<any>" in the expansion name column).
 In line with that, it will no longer crash if you open a want list that has only metaproducts.